Newsletter Signup x

 Get ready for an exciting day.
 We would love for your school, nursery or youth group to join our Pyjamarama this academic year.
 By making a donation to wear their pyjamas to lessons and sessions, your children will help fund research into less toxic and kinder treatments for childhood cancer patients.

-You’re welcome to have your PJ Party on any date that suits you, so put on your favourite pyjamas and help raise funds for Children with Cancer UK.
+You’re welcome to have your Pyjama Party on any date that suits you, so put on your favourite pyjamas and help raise funds for Children with Cancer UK.
 Simply sign up below and we will be in touch with everything you need for your Pyjamarama.

 Many children undergoing treatment will stay overnight in hospitals and their familiar pyjamas can be a great source of comfort.
 During recovery, families can go through multiple pairs of sleepwear in a short space of time as their child will spend most of their time in bed or on a sofa.
 By asking children to participate in Pyjamarama, you will raise awareness of childhood cancer and create a sense of solidarity as every child can relate to being in their pyjamas when unwell.